emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Type*: `string`

-  Send messages to which topic of the local broker.<br/>
+  Send messages to which topic of the local broker.<br />
 Template with variables is allowed.